SALE! Use code blackfriday for 40% off everything!

 The very last lines of code that we shall be including serve to stop the video capture, deallocate the memory, and close the window being used for image display:

-In some laptop computer, you will see a small LED lighted up next to your built-in webcam when the video capture is in use.
+In some laptop computers, you will see a small LED lit up next to your built-in webcam when the video capture is used.
 You need to stop the video capture to turn off that LED.
 It doesn’t matter if your program is reading from the camera.
-You also need to stop the video capture before another program can use your webcam.
+You must also stop the video capture before another program can use your webcam.

 The complete code listing is as follows: